Resources for TeachersK-12 Teachers: Welcome to the Kentucky Academy of Science!

 - Download National Wildlife Federation’s resources and Climate Classroom lesson plans.

-- AAAS guides for teaching Climate Change are here and here.
+- AAAS (American Association for the Advancement of Science) guides for teaching Climate Change are here and here.

 - Resources from the National Center on Science Education are here.